-On April 20, 2021, voters in the City of Panama City will be asked to consider a local ballot referendum item associated with the Economic Development Ad Valorem Tax Exemption Program first approved by voters more than 30 years ago.
+On April 20, 2021, voters in the City of Panama City will be asked to reconsider a local ballot referendum item associated with the Economic Development Ad Valorem Tax Exemption Program first approved by voters more than 30 years ago.

 The program is designed to encourage job growth and additional business investment in the City of Panama City, and if reauthorized by voters, would allow the City Commission to grant property tax exemptions for expanding or new businesses that are creating good jobs and purchasing new equipment or making capital improvements as per Florida Statute 196.1995.

-Florida counties and cities – including Bay County – use this exemption as an economic development tool to encourage new job creation from local companies, the relocation of new eligible businesses such as manufacturers and data centers while accelerating local equipment purchases and capital investments from targeted industry firms
+Florida counties and cities – including Bay County – use this exemption as an economic development tool to encourage new job creation from local companies, the relocation of new eligible businesses such as manufacturers and data centers while accelerating local equipment purchases and capital investments from targeted industry firms.

 What it Does:

-- Temporarily exempts ad valorem taxes on the improvements to land or building expansion for eligible existing and new businesses that expand facilities, purchase equipment, and create ten or more jobs.
+- Temporarily exempts ad valorem taxes on the improvements to land or building expansion for eligible existing and new businesses that expand facilities, purchase equipment, and create ten or more full-time jobs.

 - Encourages business investment by reducing initial start-up costs.